The Ten-Series is a systematic approach to aligning your overall structure through Rolfing® Structural Integration.

 The work done in sessions one through six has now prepared us to organize the head and neck and relationship to the body below.
 This session focuses on the shoulders, neck, head and sometimes the arms too.

-After this session, clients often feel that their head is over their bodies and supported form below.
+After this session, clients often feel that their head is over their bodies and supported from below.

 By this time in the series, pain, flexibility, posture, body symmetry, function and athletic performance are usually noticeably improved.